 During the growing season, water regularly, and ensure drainage is good.
 Mulch the surrounding area with organic mulch, straw, hay or sugarcane, ensuring it doesn’t touch the stem.
 This will help keep the roots cool and moist in summer.

-& Fruit Plant Food or Miracle-Gro MaxFeed Flowers & Blooms Soluble Plant Food.
+These plants respond well to fertiliser.
+Choose one that encourages blooms, and is high in nitrogen and potassium.
 You can also add a fish emulsion or seaweed extract to this feeding mix.
 Apply before and throughout the growing season (August through to March) as this will help intensify bloom colour and promote healthy growth.